cloudentity/ce-samples-identity-pool-reference-apps/README.md

 To set up an Identity Pool as an IDP:

-- Log into you ACP tenant as an admin.
+- Log into your ACP tenant as an admin.
 If you are not in the workspace management view already, go the workspaces menu and select "View all workspaces"
 - Click on "Identity Pools" in the left-hand navigation
 - Click on "Create Pool"
 - OPTIONAL: After your pool is created, you may click on the "Schemas" tab and create a custom schema.
 To use it in your pool, select the pool, go to the "Advanced" tab, and under "Payload schema," select the schema you have created, then click "Save"